demaltsev/DemoApiTests/README.md

-API Test for requres.in by using Rest Assured.
+API Test for reqres.in by using Rest Assured.